 - Chewing an aspirin helps during a heart attack.
-If you have signs of a heart attack, be sure to first call 911.
+If you have signs of a heart attack, be sure to call 911 immediately.
 Then, chew on a 325 mg aspirin.
-Many heart attacks result from a clot that forms when plague clogs an artery.
-Aspirin helps make clots go away.
+Many heart attacks result from a clot that forms when plague clogs an artery, and aspirin helps eliminate clots.

 - A flu shot can help your heart.
 Heart disease can make you too weak to fight off the flu, and the flu can make heart disease worse.

-- There are many different factors that place you at higher risk for heart disease.
+- Many different factors place you at higher risk for heart disease.
 Some of the most common heart disease risks include high blood pressure, high cholesterol, diabetes, depression, and obesity.

 - Certain behaviors can also put you at risk for heart disease.
 These behaviors include smoking, eating a poor diet, not exercising, and drinking alcohol excessively.

 - Arteries are only about 4 millimeters in diameter.
-It doesn’t take too much of those fatty, greasy foods over the period of a decade or so to start clogging up the arteries.
-If an artery is blocked for 30 minutes or more, the area of the heart that that artery supplies will become corroded or die.
+It doesn’t take too much of those fatty, greasy foods to start clogging up the arteries.
+If an artery is blocked for 30 minutes or more, the blocked area can become corroded or severely damaged.

-- Being physically inactive at the lowest level puts you at higher heart risk than smoking.
-Only about 40% of people are getting enough activity to meet the guidelines according to a Johns Hopkins study.
-Exercising at least 30 minutes a day at least five times a week is recommended.
+- Being physically inactive at the lowest level puts you at a higher heart risk than smoking.
+Only about 40% of people are getting enough activity to meet the guidelines, according to a Johns Hopkins study.
+It is recommended to exercise at least 30 minutes a day at least five times a week.